jaeeolma/ties445/README.md

 Before any modifications or selections, total size of this dataset is 195614 projects and 37 features.

 There are 105680 successful projects, 73634 failed projects, 8823 cancelled projects, 601 suspended projects and 6876 live projects.
-In this project, we consider also cancelled and suspended projects as failed.
+In this project, we drop canceled and suspended projects

 ## Workflow